MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 ~~~~~~
 ./install_mofem_user.sh
 ~~~~~~
-It is worth noting that running the scripts may require user password for sudo rights.
+It is worth noting that running the scripts may require user password for sudo privileges.

 # Prerequisites {#spack_prerequisites}